rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

-# Introduction
+# Configure Log Forwarding to AWS CloudWatch

-OpenShift stores logs and metrics inside the cluster by default, however it also provides tooling to forward both to various locations.
-Here we will configure your ROSA cluster to ship logs to AWS CloudWatch.
+Red Hat OpenShift Service on AWS (ROSA) clusters store log data inside the cluster by default.
+You also have the ability to use the provided tooling to forward your cluster logs to various locations, including [AWS CloudWatch](https://aws.amazon.com/cloudwatch/){:target="_blank"}.

-## Environment Setup

-1. Create a working directory
+In this section of the workshop, we'll configure ROSA to forward logs to AWS CloudWatch.

+## Prepare AWS CloudWatch

+1. First, let's set some helper variables that we'll need throughout this section of the workshop.
+To do so, run the following command:

     ```bash
-    mkdir -p ~/workshop/o11y/cloudwatch
-    cd ~/workshop/o11y/cloudwatch
-    ```

-1. Set some environment variables to use through this chapter

-    ```bash
-    export CLUSTER_NAME="${WS_USER/_/-}"
-    export REGION="${AWS_DEFAULT_REGION}"
     export OIDC_ENDPOINT=$(oc get authentication.config.openshift.io \
       cluster -o json | jq -r .spec.serviceAccountIssuer | \
       sed  's|^https://||')